regenerativep/compasstracker/README.md

 `ctrack.tickrate` Can manage compass update rate (default: op)

 ## todo
+- use earlier spigot api to allow usage pre-1.16 (also detect current version to warn user when allowing compass tracking in an environment other than the overworld)
 - remember allowed environments
 - remember targets
 - clear targets